Pointwise rotation for homeomorphisms with integrable distortion and controlled compression: Preliminaries

-A mapping $f:\C\to\C$ is called bi-H\"older if it is both H\"older from above and from below.\\ \\ Let us next define pointwise spiraling.
+We start by defining pointwise spiraling.
 Assume $f: \mathbb{C} \to \mathbb{C}$ is a homeomorphism of finite distortion and fix a point $z_0 \in \mathbb{C}$.
-In order to study the pointwise rotation of $f$ at the point $z_0$ we start by fixing an argument $\theta\in[0,2\pi)$ and looking at how the quantity
+In order to study the pointwise rotation of $f$ at the point $z_0$ we start by fixing an argument $\theta\in[0,2\pi)$ and study the change in the quantity

-changes as the parameter $t$ goes from 1 to a small $r$.
+as the parameter $t$ goes from 1 to a small $r$.
 This can also be understood as the winding of the path $f\left( [z_0+re^{i\theta}, z_0+e^{i\theta}] \right)$ around the point $f(z_0)$.
-As we are interested in the maximal pointwise spiraling we naturally need to find the maximum over all directions $\theta$,
+As we are interested in maximal pointwise spiraling, it is natural to find the maximum over all directions $\theta$,

 The maximal pointwise rotation is precisely the behavior of the above quantity \eqref{spiraling} when $r\to 0$.
-That is, we say that the map $f$ \emph{spirals at the point $z_0$ with a rate $g$}, where $g: [0, \infty) \to [0, \infty)$ is a continuous decreasing function, if
+That is, we say that the map $f$ \emph{spirals at the point $z_0$ with a rate $g$}, where $g: [0, \infty) \to [0, \infty)$ is a continuous non-increasing function, if

-for some constant $C>0$.
-Finding maximal pointwise rotation for a given class of mappings is equivalent to find maximal growth of function $g$ when $r \to 0$ for this class.
-Note that in \eqref{Spiral rate} we must use limit superior as the limit itself might not exist.
-Furthermore, for a given mapping $f$ there might be many different sequences $r_n \to 0$ along which it has profoundly different rotational behavior. \\ \\ Our proof of Theorem \ref{main p} relies heavily on the modulus of path families.
-We give here the main definitions, see, for example, \cite{V} for a closer look at the topic.
-An image of a line segment $I$ under a continuous mapping is called a \emph{path}, and we denote by $\Gamma$ a family of paths.
+for some constant $0<C<\infty$.
+Finding maximal pointwise rotation for a given class of maps is equivalent to find maximal growth of function $g$ when $r \to 0$ for this class. \\ \\ The proof of Theorem \ref{main p} relies heavily on the modulus of path families.
+We provide the main definitions, see, for example, \cite{V} for a closer look at the topic.
+An image of a line segment $I$ under a continuous map is called a \emph{path}, and we denote by $\Gamma$ a family of paths.
 Given a path family $\Gamma$, we say that a Borel measurable function $\rho$ is \emph{admissible for $\Gamma$} if any rectifiable $\gamma \in \Gamma$ satisfies

 The \emph{modulus of the path family $\Gamma$} is then defined by